zillwc/rover-genome-project/README.md

 - **TTL**: cars' fitness scores will have varying deductions based on how long they take to reach distance

-- **Increased camera spans**: during generation simulation, users can view their own active design simulation, as well as the design simulation of other users' designs.
+- **Increased Camera Spans**: during generation simulation, users can view their own active design simulation, as well as the design simulation of other users' designs.

+- **Location Storage**: designs are stored in local storage so users can come back to the site and carry on the mutation